francescogerardomarra/its/modulo26/4_security.md

 The primary goal of Anti-CSRF tokens is to protect against **Cross-Site Request Forgery (CSRF)** attacks.

 Anti-CSRF tokens are **not stored in cookies** to prevent attackers from exploiting the token via **cross-site scripting (XSS)** attacks.
 Cookies are automatically sent with every request, which could lead to potential token theft or manipulation.
-By requiring the client to programmatically include the token in the request body or custom headers (e.g., `X-CSRF-Token` or `X-XSRF-Token`), the server ensures that the request is intentional and legitimate.
+By requiring the client to programmatically include the token in the request body or custom headers (e.g. `X-CSRF-Token` or `X-XSRF-Token`), the server ensures that the request is intentional and legitimate.

 Anti-CSRF tokens provide an **additional layer of protection** by ensuring that requests made to the server must contain a valid token that matches what the server expects.